-Thanks to his incredibly successful decades-long career, Donny Osmond has earned himself a pretty penny as one of Hollywood’s most iconic performers.
-As of 2020, the “I’ll Make A Man Out of You” singer has an estimated net worth of $18 million, according to Celebrity Net Worth.
+Thanks to his successful decades-long career, Donny Osmond has earned himself a pretty penny as one of Hollywood’s most iconic performers.
+As of 2021, the “I’ll Make A Man Out of You” singer has an estimated net worth of $18 million, according to Celebrity Net Worth.

-As the “Puppy Love” crooner’s fame grew, he teamed up with sister Marie Osmond and started recording music together.
+As the “Puppy Love” crooner’s fame grew, he teamed up with sister Marie Osmond and the two started recording music together.
 Things really kicked off for the brother-sister duo in 1974 after they released their first album, I’m Leaving It All Up to You.
-The incredible success of their debut album led to huge opportunities for the two — including multiple appearances on nearly every talk show in that same year.
+The success of their debut album led to huge opportunities for the pair — including multiple appearances on nearly every national talk show that same year.
 By the time 1975 rolled around, Donny and Marie released their second record, Make the World Go Away.

-The dynamic duo continued their success and took the ’80s and ’90s by storm.
-Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts, performed at Ronald Reagan’s Presidential Inauguration Gala and much more.
+The dynamic duo continued their run and took the ’80s and ’90s by storm.
+Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts and performed at Ronald Reagan’s Presidential Inauguration Gala.
 The two siblings eventually got their own Donny & Marie talk show, which debuted in September 1998 and ran until May 2000.

-Their run was certainly not over just yet.
-In 2008, Donny and Marie snagged an open slot for a residency at the Flamingo Hotel and Resort in Las Vegas, Nevada.
+Their journey was certainly not over just yet.
+In 2008, Donny and Marie snagged an open slot for a residency at the Flamingo Hotel and Resort in Las Vegas.
 “With a supreme band, sparkling costumes and plenty of high-energy dance numbers, this Strip production show is the only place to see these megastars belt out their popular hits old and new,” the show’s description read.